VectorLogoZone/logosearch/README.md

 ## Using

-Go to [LogoSear.ch](https://logosear.ch/) and search for something!
+Go to [LogoSear.ch](https://logosear.ch/search.html) or [IconSear.ch](https://iconsear.ch/search.html) and search for something!

-Click on a logo to go to the original source.
+Click on an image to go to the original source.
 You will need to check the source's license before re-using.

 ## Contributing